 Translanguaging Aotearoa is the resource branch of the Wellington Translanguaging Project at Victoria University of Wellington.

-For over two years thus far, the Wellington Translanguaging Project research team (Corinne, Vini, and nine research assistants) has been working with communities to collect observational data in schools, analyse it, and create resources in consultation with communities to help support children's multilingual and multicultural development.
+For over three years thus far, the Wellington Translanguaging Project research team (Corinne, Vini, and nine research assistants) has been working with communities to collect observational data in schools, analyse it, and create resources in consultation with communities to help support children's multilingual and multicultural development.
 Through Translanguaging Aotearoa, we hope to reach out to communities who could benefit from the resources, so that we can bring the practical applications of our research to you.

 The primary resources that we create and make available through Translanguaging Aotearoa are books.
 These illustrated children's books are based in decades of research on multilingualism and are created in consultation with communities.
 To read more about the background of these books and how to use them, please click the "How to use them" button below.